VDS13/telegram-inline-calendar/API.md

 <a name="Calendar+startNavCalendar"></a>

 ### calendar.startNavCalendar(msg)
 Generating and sending a calendar to the user.
-Set current month and year
+Set current month and year.

 **Kind**: instance method of [<code>Calendar</code>](#Calendar)